birkin/bib_redirector/README.md

 ### Notes...

-- Our actual implementation-solution will likely be in php or python -- opening a webserver that we have little knowledge of to the world might not be a great idea!
+- Our actual implementation-solution will likely be in php or python.
-- K.H. had a cool idea... perhaps obviate all this by simply taking the incoming bib and, if possible, turning it into a Primo search?
-That, too, would avoid hitting the alma-api.

 ---